 Some of our findings around the permissions API appear likely to be artifacts of the API's evolution, many of which appear harmless.
-For example, two permissions for reading an email address exist (email and contact_email) and grouping them seems sensible.
+For example, two permissions for reading an email address exist (email and contact\email) and grouping them seems sensible.

-It appears that the reason that all write permissions are presented together is that Facebook is gradually eliminating the distinction between different types of publishing under the hood.
-The description in the documentation for publish_actions is "publish my app activity to Facebook" and the description for publish_stream is "publish content to my Wall" [6].
+It appears that the reason that all write permissions are presented together is that Facebook has decided to eliminate the distinction between different types of publishing.
+The description in the documentation for publish\actions is "publish my app activity to Facebook" and the description for publish\stream is "publish content to my Wall" [13].
 These are quite vague, and seem as though they could encompass nearly anything.
-A blog post from a Facebook employee [12] helps explain these permissions: They are essentially the same thing (and are being merged into one) and allow a site to do any type of publishing to Facebook.
-The post mentions that they can be used to upload a photo, which one may have suspected required the photo_upload permission.
-Another post from a Facebook employee mentions that developers should only request publish_actions because it encompasses all other write permissions in an effort to "simplify the model" [27].
-Furthermore, Facebook's Graph API lists publish_actions as the permission needed for all API calls that involve publishing [5].
+A blog post from a Facebook employee [7] helps explain these permissions: They are essentially the same thing (and are being merged into one) and allow a site to do any type of publishing to Facebook.
+The post mentions that they can be used to upload a photo, which one may have suspected required the photo\upload permission.
+Another post from a Facebook employee mentions that developers should only request publish\actions because it encompasses all other write permissions in an effort to "simplify the model" [27].
+Furthermore, Facebook's Graph API lists publish\actions as the permission needed for all API calls that involve publishing [12].

 This transition towards only one type of publishing is visible to anyone who has used Facebook for several years: updating one's status and uploading a photo used to be distinct actions, but now they are both performed by creating a post on one's Timeline.
-Perhaps at one point the six granular write permissions (create_note, upload_photos, upload_videos, publish_checkins, share_item, status_update) were the only write permissions.
+Perhaps at one point the six granular write permissions (create\note, upload\photos, upload\videos, publish\checkins, share\item, status\update) were the only write permissions.
 The read and extended permissions that are presented in groups may stem from similar changes in Facebook's structure and it may no longer be possible to separate them.

 It is understandable that changes in the structure of Facebook necessitate changes in the Facebook Connect API to keep it simple and consistent.
-However, our results suggest user control may significantly harmed for the sake of simplicity.
-This threat does not appear purely academic, as there are many malicious Facebook apps that abuse the permissions they are given [13, 21].
+However, our results suggest user control may be being significantly harmed for the sake of simplicity: as previously discussed, Facebook acknowledges that is giving developers more write permissions than they need and just tells them to not abuse the permissions.
+This threat doesn't appear purely academic, as there are many malicious Facebook apps that abuse the permissions they are given [8, 22].